Shruti-codes/Extreme-Rainfall_Prediction/README.md

 #Data Processing

-Step 3) Run nc.py for all data files.
+Step 3) Run nc.py for surface-level data files and nc_mul.py for multiple-levels datafiles. (for each year individually)

 Step 4)